monkeecreate/jquery.simpleWeather/README.md

 # simpleWeather - jQuery Plugin [![GitHub version](https://badge.fury.io/gh/monkeecreate%2Fjquery.simpleWeather.png)](http://badge.fury.io/gh/monkeecreate%2Fjquery.simpleWeather)

 A simple jQuery plugin to display current weather data for any location and doesn't get in your way.
 Now supports HTML5 GeoLocation!
-Developed by [James Fleeting](http://twitter.com/fleetingftw).
+Handcrafted with ♥ from Austin, Texas by [James Fleeting](http://twitter.com/fleetingftw).
 You can find demos and docs at [simpleweatherjs.com](http://simpleweatherjs.com).

 ## Get The Latest
 **[Bower](http://bower.io/)**